Adyen/adyen-cse-web/README.md

-# Adyen CSE for Web
+# [DEPRECATED] Adyen CSE for Web

+⚠️ This repo is deprecated.
+Prefer to use https://docs.adyen.com/developers/checkout/api-integration/build-your-own-payment-form#step2collectshopperdetailswithsecuredfields ⚠️

 This repository contains a code sample for adding Adyen payments using Client-Side Encryption (CSE).
 With CSE card data is encrypted on a client side before you submit it through your own server to the Adyen API.
 By using CSE you reduce your scope of [PCI compliance](https://en.wikipedia.org/wiki/Payment_Card_Industry_Data_Security_Standard), because no raw card data travels through your server.